lsmj/docker-dash/README.md

 # docker-dash

-A lightweight solution for running Docker and start services in the Terminal without having to install and run Docker Desktop.
+A lightweight solution for running Docker and starting/stopping individual services in the terminal without having to install and run Docker Desktop.

 ## Installation